nadeemabdulhamid/csc101-demo-repo-fall2024/cs.md

 ## How will you get there?

-- continue typing practice regularly, keep familiar with code, pracctice, continue to think around problems rather than looking up answers
+- continue typing practice regularly
+- keep familiar with code, pracctice
+- continue to think around problems rather than looking up answers